radleylewis/blog/src/flask_vs_node_001.md

 ```javascript
 let node = 0;
 ```
 *Note: I will use the terms Python and Flask interchangeably within this article, as I will also do in the case of Node and JavaScript.
 Of course in a pure sense, we aren't comparing apples to apples here, Node.js is a runtime environment whereas Flask is a web micro-framework.
 A more accurate comparison might be Express.js vs Flask.
-But the same conclusions ultimately apply, and so I have opted with Node.js vs Flask with Python for the stake of simplicity.*
+But the same conclusions ultimately apply, and so I have opted with Node.js vs Flask with Python for the sake of simplicity.*

 ## Single Language Across the Stack